Takin

 Whilst the takin has in the past been placed together with the muskox in the tribe Ovibovini, more recent mitochondrial research shows a closer relationship to Ovis (sheep).
 Its physical similarity to the muskox is therefore an example of convergent evolution.

 The takin is the national animal of Bhutan.

 Etymology

+The genus name Budorcas comes from βοῦς and δορκάς.
 The specific name taxicolor comes from taxus and color referring to badger-like colour.

-Appearance

-The takin rivals the muskox as the largest and stockiest of the subfamily Caprinae, which includes goats, sheep, and similar species.
+Description

+The takin has a stocky body and a deep chest.
+Its large head is distinctive by its long, arched nose and stout horns, which are ridged at the base.
+Horns are present in both sexes and run parallel to the skull before turning upwards to a short point; they are about 30 cm long, but can grow up to 64 cm.
+Its long, shaggy coat is light in colour with a dark stripe along the back, and bulls also have dark faces.
+Hair length can range from 3 cm on the flanks of the body in summer to 24 cm on the underside of the head in winter.
 Its short legs are supported by large, two-toed hooves, which each have a highly developed spur.
-It has a stocky body and a deep chest.
-Its large head is distinctive by its long, arched nose and stout horns, which are ridged at the base.
-Horns are present in both sexes, and run parallel to the skull before turning upwards to a short point; they are about 30 cm long, but can grow up to 64 cm.
-Its long, shaggy coat is light in colour with a dark stripe along the back, and males (bulls) also have dark faces.

-Four subspecies of takin are currently recognised, and these tend to show a variation in coat colour.
-Their thick wool often turns black in colour on their undersides and legs.
-Their overall colour ranges from dark blackish to reddish-brown suffused with greyish-yellow in the eastern Himalayas to lighter yellow-grey in the Sichuan Province to mostly golden or (rarely) creamy-white with fewer black hairs in the Shaanxi Province.

-Hair length can range from 3 cm, on the flanks of the body in summer, up to 24 cm on the underside of the head in winter.
-The legend of the Golden Fleece sought by Jason and the Argonauts may have been inspired by the lustrous coat of the golden takin (B. t. bedfordi).
+It is among the largest and stockiest of the subfamily Caprinae.

 In height, takin stand 97 to 140 cm at the shoulder, but measure a relatively short 160–220 cm in head-and-body length, with the tail adding only an additional 12 to 21.6 cm.
-Measurements of weights vary, but according to most reports, the males are slightly larger, weighing 300–350 kg against 250–300 kg in females.
-Sources including Betham (1908) report that females are larger, with the largest captive takin known to the author, at 322 kg, having been female.
-Takin can weigh up to 400 kg or 600 kg in some cases.
+Its weights varies, but according to most reports, bulls are slightly larger, with 300–350 kg against 250–300 kg in females.
+The largest captive takin weighed 322 kg.

-Instead of relying on localised scent glands, the takin secretes an oily, strong-smelling substance over its whole body, enabling it to mark objects such as trees.
+The takin secretes an oily, strong-smelling substance over its whole body, enabling it to mark objects such as trees.
 A prominent nose with a swollen appearance caused biologist George Schaller to liken the takin to a "bee-stung moose".
 Features reminiscent of other familiar horned animals have earned takins such nicknames as "cattle chamois" and "gnu goat".